A Touch Of Gold Lamé (Elvis and Nudie Cohn)

 Japan was the only major country that did not release the A Touch Of Gold EP series.
-They did eventually release Volume 2 in the 33 RPM format, but this was not until ’65 with the title changed to Wear My Ring.
+They did eventually release Volume 2 in the 33 RPM format, but this was not until 1965.
+The title of this EP was changed to Wear My Ring Around Your Neck.

-The final Volume in the trilogy, also released in Germany, Italy and the UK.
+The final Volume in the EP trilogy.
+Also released in Germany, Italy and the UK.

-Only one year after their release of Elvis’ Golden Records, RCA Japan released the similar titled Elvis’ Golden Record.
-This 10″ LP consists of 8 out of the 10 songs on LPM-2075 (omitting Don’t / I Beg Of You).
+Only one year after their release of the Elvis’ Golden Records LP, RCA Japan released the quite similarly titled Elvis’ Golden Record.
+This 10″ LP consists of 8 out of the 10 songs on LPM-2075 (omitting Don’t and I Beg Of You).

 – Elvis’ Gold Records, Volume 2